Eximee Case Management

 * Case Management is one of the key modules of Eximee Dashboard.

-* Allows embedding supporting microapplications (e.g. notes, calendar, document list).
+* It enables embedding microapplications supporting work (e.g., notes, calendar, document list).

 ## Technical features

-* Microfrontend architecture with the ability to extend it with additional applications.
+* Microfrontend architecture with the ability to expand with extension applications.

 * Built-in filtering, sorting, and pagination mechanisms.